-- assemblies and collective worship,

-- praise and reward system,

-- Learning Charter,

-- through relationships student to student, adult to student and adult to adult across the school.

-- We aim to 'live' what is learnt and apply it to everyday situations in the school community.

-- Class tutors deliver the weekly lessons.

-- Each lesson has a 30 minute timetabled slot each week.
+- assemblies and collective worship, - praise and reward system, - Learning Charter, - through relationships student to student, adult to student and adult to adult across the school. - We aim to 'live' what is learnt and apply it to everyday situations in the school community. - Class tutors/ a dedicated PSHE Team deliver the weekly lessons. - Each lesson has a 50 minuite timetabled slot each week.